patrickbucher/daily-haskell/diary.md

 On towards the core of the second part: Chapter 12, titled _Monads and more_!

+Having written this, I decided to adjust my plans slightly: In order to digest everything I've learned in chapter 11, I'll take a break with _Programming in Haskell_.
+Instead of continuing with chapter 12, I'll implement the game of Reversi in Haskell.
+This is the ideal candidate for minimax and alpha-beta pruning, since every board yields an objective score among the two players.
+So this will take up a week at least, for I'd rather struggle through it than looking stuff up.

 # Day 26 (Tu, 2025-09-02)

 Little time today, since I had to prepare today's lessons in the morning after a heavy headache today after teaching.